-On July 29, 2014, the Monetary Authority of Singapore (MAS) released a consultation paper on legislation to introduce a regulatory framework for financial benchmarks which will bring the regulation of benchmark setting activities into the regulatory ambit of MAS.
-This follows the MAS consultation in June 2013 which had set out certain policy proposals for introducing a regulatory framework for financial benchmarks.
+• On July 29, 2014, MAS released a consultation paper on legislation to introduce a regulatory framework for financial benchmarks which would bring the regulation of benchmark setting activities into the regulatory ambit of MAS.
+This follows MAS consultation in June 2013 which had set out certain policy proposals for introducing a regulatory framework for financial benchmarks.
 MAS has also issued a response paper to the 2013 consultation.

-The proposed legislation provides, among others, that the manipulation of any financial benchmark in Singapore will be made liable to criminal and civil sanctions under the Securities and Futures Act.
-This will apply to acts of manipulation occurring within Singapore and in respect of financial benchmarks administered in Singapore.
-Additionally, administrators and submitters of financial benchmarks designated by MAS will be subject to regulation, including licensing requirements.
-MAS will designate key financial benchmarks, taking into account their systemic importance and susceptibility to manipulation.
+The proposed legislation provides, among others, that the manipulation of any financial benchmark in Singapore would be made liable to criminal and civil sanctions under the Securities and Futures Act.
+This would apply to acts of manipulation occurring within Singapore and in respect of financial benchmarks administered in Singapore.
+Additionally, administrators and submitters of financial benchmarks designated by MAS would be subject to regulation, including licensing requirements.
+MAS would designate key financial benchmarks, taking into account their systemic importance and susceptibility to manipulation.
 Presently, MAS intends to designate the SIBOR and SOR as key benchmarks.